 A private urgent care centre is not like A&E because it most likely won’t be open around the clock, and they don’t usually treat life-threatening illnesses and injuries, including those to the head.
-Our private urgent care centre, Casualty First, is located at the front of our hospital.
-It is not open at the weekends but operates from 8 am to 6 pm, Monday to Friday.
-That’s sufficient to deal with the kinds of patients and their minor injuries and illness we receive.
+Our private Urgent Care Clinic is located at the front of our hospital and is open from 8 am to 8 pm (last appointment at 7:30pm), Monday to Friday and 8am to 6pm (last appointment at 5:30pm) at the weekend.

 What does a private urgent care centre treat?

 A private urgent care centre primarily deals with the walk-in wounded — people who have been injured in a minor accident or have suddenly taken ill but can still get to hospital themselves.
 Highly experienced nurses and doctors at private urgent care centres usually deal with common injuries arising from sports, such as fractures and sprains, and also cuts and grazes that need cleaning or possibly stitches.

 Burns from hot water, chemicals, and other materials in the home are also treated at an urgent care centre, and various wounds caused in and around the home, including DIY and other machine-related activities.
 Our urgent care centre doctors will also help remedy breathing problems and pains in the chest area, and ear, nose and throat complaints.